brandonkgarner/CEDAR/tools/testing/README.md

 ### Lambda

-With lambdas simply add your ".ceder." test files to the root of your lambda project files. if you have dependencies add them to a folder like "files".
+With lambdas simply add your ".cedar." test files to the root of your lambda project files. if you have dependencies add them to a folder like "files".
 When ready "deploy" the lambda to AWS and thats it!!. (\* you can add as many test files as you like)

 ### Lambda Simple Example